 The Short Version:

 Lauren Morrill grew up in Maryville, TN, where she was a short-term Girl Scout, a (not so) proud member of the marching band, and a trouble-making editor for the school newspaper.
-She graduated from Indiana University with a major in history and a minor in rock & roll, and now lives in Macon, GA with her husband and their dog, Lucy.
+She graduated from Indiana University with a major in history and a minor in rock & roll, and now lives in Macon, GA with her husband and their son.
 When she’s not writing, she spends a lot of hours getting knocked around playing roller derby.

 The Long Version: